-Community-Wide GHG Inventory Results
+GHG Inventory Results

-The community-wide GHG inventory assessed GHG emissions from the following eight categories of activities, known as sectors.
+The City conducted GHG inventories for the area within the city boundary and the entire CAP Study Area.
+Both inventories assessed GHG emissions from the following eight categories of activities, known as sectors:

 Transportation includes GHG emissions created by driving on-road vehicles, including passenger and freight vehicles.